-The P4SE/U2 motherboard supports Windows 98SE/ME/NT/2000/XP operating systems (OS).
+This motherboard supports Windows 98SE/ME/NT/2000/XP operating system (OS).
 Always install the latest OS version and corresponding updates so you can maximize the features of your hardware.

 Because motherboard settings and hardware options vary, use the setup procedures presented in this chapter for general reference only.
 Refer to your OS documentation for more information.